FlorentFlament/florentflament.github.io/content/data-management.md

   or [Bitbucket][1].
 Blogs can be published on [WordPress][2], [GitHub Pages][3] or some personal web site.
-These services provide both availability of the data from anywhere, and easy / automatic backup (especially when using a versionning tools like git on GitHub).
+These services provide both availability of the data from anywhere, and easy / automatic backup (especially when using a versioning tools like git on GitHub).

 * Grey data: These data would typically be stored online on a "personal" account, which access is restricted by a password.
 We